 Leveraging browser caching is another sure-fire way of increasing the loading speed of a website.
-When visitors land on your website for the first time, the major components of its web pages are generally stored in the hard drive ortemporary storages.
-This means that their browsers will automatically get an access to your site sans having to provide the server with any HTTP request.
-Also, the audiences can open itinstantly while visiting your website for the next time.
+When visitors land on your website for the first time, the major components of its web pages are generally stored in the hard drive or temporary storage.
+This means that their browsers will automatically get access to your site without having to provide the server with any HTTP request.
+Also, the audience can open it instantly while visiting your website the next time.

 We tend to judge a book by its cover, aren’t we?
-Probably, this is the reason why, most of the website designers spend huge bucks on their websites’ visual representations.
-The importance of visually-catchy images, videos or GIFsis paramount when it comes to adding to a website’s ‘look.’
-Did you know that the big images can slow down your webpages in leaps and bounds?
-Hence, consider adorning your website with just handful images, which go well with your brand’s motto, products, etc. Resize the solutions of big images and compress them as per the need.
+Probably, this is the reason why most website designers spend huge bucks on their websites’ visual representations.
+The importance of visually-catchy images, videos, or GIFsis paramount when it comes to adding to a website’s ‘look.’
+Did you know that the big images can slow down your web pages in leaps and bounds?
+Hence, consider adorning your website with just a handful of images, which go well with your brand’s motto, products, etc. Resize the solutions of big images and compress them as per the need.
 You can use image-compressing tools to seal the deal, as well.